spark-mv/cdn/README.md

 * Access-Control-Allow-Headers: Content-Type, Origin, Accept, Range, Cache-Control
 * Access-Control-Max-Age: 600

 For step by step instructions regarding hgow to enable CORS on different web servers, see the original [CORS documentation] (http://enable-cors.org/server.html).
+Make sure you add all the required headers, not just '*' referenced in the instructions.

 Supported players: JWPlayer V5+.
 Other players coming soon.